 How do I protect my drains from rats?

-This essentially means no openings in the drainage pipework between the discharge stack of the home and the sewer.
+Ensuring your drainage is sealed is essential to protect your home or business from rats.
+Sealed drainage means there are no openings in the pipework between the discharge stack of the home or sewer.
 Although this does not protect the property from infiltration stemming from the sewer itself, as well as the protection it does offer to homes, it helps stop rats entering the sewer.
 This type of drainage will require regular access covers for inspection chambers and entry of rods to clear blockages.
 These should allow maintenance of the drainage pipes from the surface.

 This includes a variety of devices within the pipes such as:

-Also called the Buchan trap, the disconnecting trap or the Bristol interceptor, these devices are a U-bend section of a domestic sewer pipe made of fireclay.
+Intercepting traps are a U-bend section of domestic sewer pipe made from fireclay.
+These are also known as the Buchan trap, disconnecting trap or Bristol interceptor.
 This U-bend is filled with water.
 Although this trap will prevent sewer smells from escaping the pipes, its worth in protecting against rodents is rather more dubious; they are often easily able to swim through an interceptor trap.
 Another downside of this type of protection is that it is easily blocked and will require frequent maintenance.
 Thus, it is crucial that the trap is installed such that a rod can be easily inserted to remove blockages.

 Covers & Gratings